 Help for Alcohol Addiction

-In 2017, the Centers for Disease Control (CDC) published the National Vital Statistics Reports (NVSS) that state alcohol poisoning was the cause of 75,354 deaths in America, and alcohol poisoning was also the cause for 31% of injuries that lead to fatalities.
+In 2017, the Centers for Disease Control (CDC) published the National Vital Statistics Reports (NVSS) that state alcohol poisoning was the cause of 75,354 deaths in America.
+Alcohol poisoning was also the cause of 31% of injuries that lead to fatalities.

-Although alcohol intoxication can happen to anyone, odds are anyone engaging in binge drinking frequently is struggling with an alcohol use disorder.
-Alcohol poisoning can occur when a person drinks excessively, but so can an alcohol overdose.
+Although alcohol intoxication can happen to anyone, the odds are that anyone engaging in binge drinking frequently struggles with an alcohol use disorder.
+Alcohol poisoning can occur when a person drinks excessively, but so can an overdose.
 Both lead to potentially deadly results.